grafana/grafana-plugin-examples/examples/app-basic/README.md

 ### Create a full-width page

-You can hide the tab navigation bar and have access to the full view right to the Grafana sidebar by changing the layout of the `<PluginPage>` component.
+You can hide the left sidebar and get access to the full width of the page by changing the layout of the `<PluginPage>` component.

 **Example:** [PageFour.tsx]